thetonk/infinity-autobuilder/README.md

 - `USER_AGENT`: User agent to use for communication with reddit (Optional)
 - `REDDIT_USERNAME`: Your username in Reddit.
 It will be used for user agent generation in case you did not provide the previous `USER_AGENT` variable.
 - `DISCORD_WEBHOOK`: Webhook URL for receiving notifications when a new version is released and compiled.
 (Optional)
-- `WEBSERVER_URL`: The URL from which your Infinity.apk file will be served (Optional)
+- `WEBSERVER_URL`: The URL from which your Infinity.apk file will be served.
+Needed for notification messages (Optional)
 - `UPDATES_CHECK_INTERVAL_SECONDS`: Interval for checking for new version.

 Finally, you may create the container with the following command;